ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 `random_search randomizedsearchCV` to test the performance

-neural network can be the best way
+neural network can be the best way for logistic leaning